RyanKn1ght/CaspPhos/README.md

 This is machine learning intensive, so dependencies can be acquired most easily by configuring a conda environment (see below).
 Anaconda is built with mathematical-oriented tools not included in standard python installs, such as numpy and pandas.
 DeepPhos, from its [GitHub repository](https://github.com/USTC-HIlab/DeepPhos), does not run, but it has been modified and repaired to work here.

+Pre-rendered example output graphs can be found in ```example-plots``` within the main project folder.

 # Dependencies

 The output of ```SessionInfo()``` can be found in xyz